DACA Lawyer in Hackensack Helping you find your Next Step to Citizenship

 The DREAM Act (Development, Relief, and Education for Alien Minors Act), is legislation that has been proposed several times since 2001 but which has never been passed, and which grants a path to legal status for illegal immigrants who came to the United States as children.

-Under the DACA policy, individuals who were brought to the United States at a young age and meet certain criteria had some relief from the fear of deportation.
-Many of these individuals were facing deportation to a country they hardly know and have little connection to.
+Under the DACA policy, individuals who were brought to the United States at a young age and met certain criteria had some relief from the fear of deportation.
+Many of these individuals were facing deportation to a country they hardly knew and have little connection to.
 DACA allowed these individuals to apply for authorization to legally work and earn a living for themselves and their families.
-However, the Trump administration has recently announced the end of DACA.
+Though the Trump Administration ended DACA during its tenure, recent changes in 2022 seek to reinstate aid for DREAMers.

 - Entered the United States before their 16th birthday